This course is ideal for learners who, are interested to find out more about events and people of the past.

 - British History 1780-1928: Protest, agitation and Parliamentary reform in Britain.
 Students will study how the vote was gradually extended to more and more people throughout the nineteenth century, including women and how Parliament was changed as a result.
 Students will also study 5 themes in depth, including the rise of radicalism, Chartism (1836 - 1848), trade union militancy, women's enfranchisement and the campaign to repeal the Contagious Diseases Act.

-- Coursework: Students will research independently the role of Stalin in the purges by reading what historians have written about this and then they will write a 4,000 word essay on which interpretation they think is the most convincing.
+- Coursework: Students will conduct independent research around a set historical debate by analysing what historians have written about this and then they will write a 4,000 word essay on which interpretation they think is the most convincing.

 GCSE Grade 5 in English with an average points score of 4.2 or above.